facelessuser/coloraide/docs/src/markdown/colors/hct.md

 Steps([c.clone().set('tone', tone).convert('srgb').to_string(hex=True, fit='hct-chroma') for tone in tones])
 ```

-Material's color utilities, as currently implemented, only works within the sRGB color space, but ColorAide implements
+Material Color Utilities, as they currently implement it, only works within the sRGB color space, but ColorAide
-HCT such that it can be used in various wide gamuts as well.
+implements HCT such that it can be used in various wide gamuts as well.

 ```py play
 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]